 Moxibustion, also known as Moxa or Mugwort (Artemisia Argyi) is an acrid and spicy herbaceous perennial that is native to East Asia.
 The plant is harvested in spring when the flowers are in bloom, then dried.
 In East Asian Medicine the herb is used in both topical and internal formulations for its analgesic, circulatory, and wound-healing effects.

 The study of herbology is, perhaps, one of the earliest forms of scientific research.
 In every area of the world, the use and care of plants for healing purposes has been utilized.
 Both Western and Eastern herbalists share common ground with a fundamental understanding of botanical intelligence in the formulation of plant-based remedies.
 Unique to Chinese herbalism is a variety of plant, animal, mineral, resin, and food components within its diverse materia medica.

-Asian Bodywork & Cupping are complementary therapies that mobilizes blood flow to promote healing for a variety of ailments.
-Tuina utilizes meridian therapy, acupressure, anatomy, and physical assessment.
+Tuina Massage, Cupping Therapy, and Guasha are complementary therapies that mobilize blood flow to promote healing for a variety of ailments.
+Tuina is a form of therapeutic massage with roots in osteopathic medicine, which utilizes meridian therapy, acupressure, anatomy, and physical assessment.
 Cupping employs glass, plastic, or silicone cupping tools to create suction and release tension, reduce rigidity, and increase tissue circulation and oxygenation.
-Guasha provides instrument-assisted unidirectional press-stroking for the purpose of eliminating noxious elements
+Guasha provides instrument-assisted unidirectional press-stroking for the purpose of eliminating noxious elements.